orangeflame/react-redux-start-up/README.md

 #step 1

-you need to run npm install -g webpack first
+you need to run npm install -g webpack-dev-server first